MRodzhev/Finalee/README.md

 Steps:
 Comment backend "s3" in ./terraform/backend.tf file
-terraform init
-terraform apply
+Comment modules "ecs" and "codebuild? in main.tf file terraform init terraform apply

 Uncomment backend "s3" in ./terraform/backend.tf file
-terraform init
-terraform apply
+Uncomment modules "ecs" and "codebuild" in main.tf file When Terraform ask you to merge S3 Bucket states, reply with Yes terraform init terraform apply

 Check results:
 Go to your AWS account and check created infrastructure resources

-Go to the DNS name created Application Load Balancer and check an information on a web page
+Go to AWS Console, EC2 panel and choose Load Balancer, copy the DNS name and paste it to the web browser.
+Finally check the information of the a web page.

 ![ProjectFinal](https://user-images.githubusercontent.com/106818714/217793761-91d3f220-8525-4dac-a53e-fc8846807bd7.png)